ruby/www.ruby-lang.org/en/news/_posts/2019-11-23-ruby-2-7-0-preview3-released.md

 ## Pattern Matching [Experimental]

-Pattern matching, widely used feature in functional programming languages, is introduced as an experimental feature.
+Pattern matching, a widely used feature in functional programming languages, is introduced as an experimental feature.
 [[Feature #14912]](https://bugs.ruby-lang.org/issues/14912)